Chestha-Goyal/react/README.md

-Some basics of react and project made using react.
+Here are some basics of react and also project made using react.